Summer Writing Institute

 - A 3-5 page, double-spaced academic writing sample: Applicants should upload a paper written for a recent class.
 If you are requesting admission to a fiction or poetry course, you may also include creative writing samples.

 Completed applications, including teacher recommendation, transcript, and writing sample, are due in our offices no later than March 1st for early decision and April 15th for regular decision.
 There is no application fee.
 Accepted students must provide proof of health insurance before enrollment.

 Rhodes College welcomes applications from all persons and does not discriminate on the basis of gender, race, color, age, religion, disability or national and ethnic origin in its admissions policies, loan programs, or other college educational programs, policies and activities.

-Tuition covers all program costs:
+Tuition is $1800 and covers all program costs: